souraavv/Toy-parser-and-lexer/Readme.md

+# Toy Parser and lexer

-# To Run code using make file
+## To Run code using make file

 - Use command : make all : to build the lexer.hs file and compile parser.hs along with lexer module
 - Use commnad : make run filename = * : where * is the file name example test.txt
 - Use command : make clean : to remove all executable and object files

-# Language Specification
+## Language Specification

-if exp then exp else exp fi
+1. if exp then exp else exp fi

-let var = exp in exp end
+2. let var = exp in exp end

-# output format:
+## Output format:

 - For lexer output : [Token, AlexPosn, String] -- AlexPosn is required in parser.hs during syntax error
 - For parser output: Abstract Syntax Tree.

-# operator and Symbol in language
+## Operator and Symbol in language

-End of file                     eof
+- End of file                     eof

-Boolean And                     &&
+- Boolean And                     &&

-Boolean Or is                   ||
+- Boolean Or is                   ||

-Boolean xor is                  xor
+- Boolean xor is                  xor

-Boolena not is                  not
+- Boolena not is                  not

-less than is                    <
+- less than is                    <

-greater than is                 >
+- greater than is                 >

-equal/assign is                 =
+- equal/assign is                 =

-eqauls is                       ==
+- eqauls is                       ==

-LPAREN is                       (
+- LPAREN is                       (

-RPAREN is                       )
+- RPAREN is                       )

-TRUE is                         TRUE
+- TRUE is                         TRUE

-FALSE is                        FALSE
+- FALSE is                        FALSE

-Negate is                       ~
+- Negate is                       ~

-Add is                          +
+- Add is                          +

-Minus is                        -
+- Minus is                        -

-Times is                        *
+- Times is                        *

-comment is                      --
+- comment is                      --

-# Testing on few test cases:
+## Testing on few test cases:

-# failure
+### Failure scenarios
 - if (x || y && z + (2 * k - p)) then (x > z) || (p > z) else if True then x else y fi fi
 - let x = 4 in y eof
 - let x = 4 eof